ErikBlomsterberg/CGI-API/README.md

 3. Run 'npm install' from the terminal to install dependencies.

+4. Change constant 'filePath' in 'src\routes\dataRoutes.js' to use a different csv-file.
+Is currently set to "data/data.csv".

 ## Start server

-1. Run 'npm start' from the terminal.
+Run 'npm start' from the terminal to start server.

 ## Endpoint call